nearprotocol/stakewars/troubleshooting.md

 Simply analyze the `Error:` line of the message.
 In this case, `account nearkat does not exist while viewing` means I'm trying to view the user `nearkat` on TestNet network and not BetaNet (as you can see in the `walletUrl` and `helperUrl` fields of the options).

 ### 2.3.
-I get a `KeyNotFound` error if I try to use near-shell
+I get a `KeyNotFound` error if I try to use near-cli
-Your near-shell may not have the keys to operate on your account, showing an error similar to the one below:
+Your near-cli may not have the keys to operate on your account, showing an error similar to the one below:

 ```
 }